 Port of Jacksonville’s Total Annual Economic Impact

-Cargo activity through Jacksonville’s seaport positively impacts tens of thousands of jobs and supports nearly $27 billion in annual economic output for the region and state.
-A 2014 study, citing significant growth in the port’s impact during the last five years, was commissioned by JAXPORT and conducted by Martin Associates, a widely recognized maritime research firm.
+A 2014 study, citing significant growth in the port’s impact during the previous five years, was commissioned by JAXPORT and conducted by Martin Associates, a widely recognized maritime research firm.

-In the Jacksonville area, the study concludes that 24,340 people are employed in port-dependent positions--direct, indirect and induced jobs relying on the port.
+The study concluded that 24,340 people in the Jacksonville area are employed in port-dependent positions–direct, indirect and induced jobs relying on the port.

-The latest research concludes that direct jobs created by the port pay an average annual salary of $51,600, well above the Jacksonville metropolitan statistical area (MSA) average wage of $38,629 as cited by the Quarterly Census of Employment & Wages.
-Direct jobs generated by container activity at JAXPORT have grown 57 percent.
+The research concluded that direct jobs created by the port pay an average annual salary of $51,600, well above the Jacksonville metropolitan statistical area (MSA) average wage of $38,629 as cited by the Quarterly Census of Employment & Wages.

-The number of positions related to cargo activity in the Port of Jacksonville has grown to 108,260, up from 42,647 – these are jobs within the state’s manufacturing, retail, wholesale and distribution industries.
-The researchers attribute this growth to an increase in the port’s container volumes.
+The number of positions related to cargo activity in the Port of Jacksonville was 108,260, which included jobs within the state’s manufacturing, retail, wholesale and distribution industries.

-The new overall job figure of 132,599 has more than doubled from port economic impact findings released by the same research firm in 2008, when direct, induced, indirect and related jobs totaled 65,000.
+The overall job figure of 132,599 more than doubled from port economic impact findings released by the same research firm in 2008, when direct, induced, indirect and related jobs totaled 65,000.

-The latest study concludes that cargo activity in Jacksonville supports $26.9 billion in total economic output, $1.8 billion in personal income and local consumption is generated by area jobs dependent on activity at the port.
+The 2014 study concluded that cargo activity in Jacksonville supports $26.9 billion in total economic output, $1.8 billion in personal income and local consumption is generated by area jobs dependent on activity at the port.

-In addition, the latest research finds that $727 million in state and local taxes are related to activity through the port.
-Of that, $169 million in taxes were directly generated by cargo operations, a $40.2 million increase over 2008.
+In addition, the research found that $727 million in state and local taxes are related to activity through the port.
+Of that, $169 million in taxes were directly generated by cargo operations.

 Cruise Industry’s Current Economic Impact in Jacksonville

-The cruise industry in Jacksonville has created an estimated 460 new jobs and more than $67 million in new annual economic impact for Northeast Florida, according to a 2009 study completed by Martin Associates (see research methodology below).
+The cruise industry in Jacksonville has created an estimated 460 new jobs and more than $67 million in new annual economic impact for Northeast Florida, according to a 2009 study completed by Martin Associates.
 These projections are based on the current cruise service commitment to JAXPORT.
 About 85 percent of this impact is being realized in Duval County, while Nassau, St. Johns and Clay counties also benefit, according to the study.